chris-ramon/logless-server/README.md

 ## Mongo

 This database above is an mLab hosted free sandbox.
-You can change the db name at the end of the string (xapplog) to work in your own sand box.
+You can change the db name at the end of the string (xapplog) to work in your own sandbox.

 ## Swagger